krystalg80/magiceightball/README.md

-# magiceightball
+Welcome to a sneak peak of a magic eight ball application created with swift!!!

-Magic eight ball assignment
+By: Krystal Galdamez